P9SOFT/Hydra/README.md

 # Executor

-Most of your business logic will be in `HYExecutor` class.
+Most of your business logic will be in the `HYExecutor` class.
-You can make executor module by subclass from `HYExecutor`.
+You can make executor module by subclassing `HYExecutor`.

 ```objective-c
 @interface SampleExecutor : HYExecutor
 ```

-Following code shows how to set your business logic under `HYExecutor` class.
+The following code shows how to set your business logic under the `HYExecutor` class.

 ```objective-c
 - (NSString *)name